Home Cruise lines Holland America Line Caribbean Zuiderdam Sunday, February 14, 2027

 Falmouth

-With the biggest sugar port, Falmouth, is the ideal first step to exploring Jamaica.
-It is located on the Northern coast of the island in the Parish of Trelawney with Montego Bay to the West and Ocho Rios to the east, the tropical forest of Cockpit Country to the southwest (a nature reserve inhabited by yellow snakes, butterflies and various bird species).
+With the island's largest sugar port, Falmouth is the ideal base for exploring Jamaica.
+It is located on the north coast of the island in the parish of Trelawney.
+With Montego Bay to the west and Ocho Rios to the east, the rainforest of Cockpit Country to the southwest (nature reserve inhabited by yellow snakes, butterflies and various species of birds).

-Enjoy a walk through the historic center of Falmouth, where tourists can still admire 19th century Georgian architecture, enjoy local art and crafts, taste delicious local specialities and tour the town by carriage.
-It’s possible to practice diving, snorkeling and swimming with dolphins.
+It is possible to go diving, snorkeling, and swimming with dolphins.
 Inside the island there are many volcanic caves that formed a long time ago and are known for their natural beauty.
-Whatever you choose to do, your stay will truly be unforgettable.
+Whatever you choose to do, your stay will be truly unforgettable.